Mountain Bike Buyer’s Guide In 2017 (Complete)

 Once you've gone through the process of narrowing your choices to type and style of bike, it's time to pick one that fits you perfectly.

 It is essential that you get a bike that fits your body well.
 Not only will that increase the amount of comfort you feel but it also a matter of safety.

 2 Factors to Consider for a mountain bike that perfects suits you

 Many people consider tire size the same as frame size and this is incorrect.
 The two measurements are different.
 In order to get a mountain bike that feels comfortable to ride, you need to do a few calculations.
 Since many people aren't thrilled about math, here is a handy chart to get you started.

 Keep in mind that people come in all shapes and sizes and these frame sizes are just a starting off point.
 If you don't feel comfortable on the size indicated, move up or down a size accordingly.

-Mountain Bike Frame Size Chart (Inches)
+Mountain Bikes Frame Size Chart

 The basic Rule of Thumb, regardless of the frame material is that there be a three-inch clearance between you and the bike frame when you stand on it.

-4. Wheel Sizes
+2. Wheel Sizes